spoonapps/docs/doc/reference/commands/build.md

 4. Commit the stopped container
 5. Remove the container from the local machine

-Any command line flags that correspond to a Spoonscript instruction will be overriden by their corresponding instruction, if they conflict.
+Any command line flags that correspond to a SpoonScript instruction will be overriden by their corresponding instruction, if they conflict.

 #### Using .xappl Files